levelten/google-analytics-in/readme.txt

 Connects Google Analytics with your WordPress site.

 == Description ==
-The GAIN Google Analytics Integration for WordPress plugin easily integrates Google Analytics tracking and dashboard reporting into your website in just minutes.
+The GAinWP Google Analytics Integration for WordPress plugin easily integrates Google Analytics tracking and dashboard reporting into your website in just minutes.

 It was created from the excellent Google Analytics Dashboard for WordPress (GADWP) plugin to maintain a robust, direct Google Analytics integration.